Help

 Mary Rippon Outdoor Theatre weather policy (Colorado Shakespeare Festival):

-The Mary Rippon Outdoor Theatre will be closed for renovations in 2024 and possibly 2025.
+The Mary Rippon Outdoor Theatre will be closed for renovations in 2024 and 2025.
 The Colorado Shakespeare Festival performs rain or shine.
 Come prepared to enjoy the adventure by reviewing our weather policy and attire suggestions.

 Decisions on whether to cancel for inclement weather usually are not made until curtain time.
 Performances will proceed unless weather conditions become threatening to performers or the audience.
 Because evening weather in the foothills can be somewhat unpredictable, please check the weather report before you come and dress for the forecast.